Frequently Asked Questions

 How can I turn off my water supply manually using the WaterCop?

 You could use the control buttons on the face of the WaterCop control valve/Control Panel or you could use the existing manual shut-off valve to turn off your water for needed repairs.
-Our water control wall switch allows you to turn off your water from a convenient location with just the push of a button.
+Our water control wall switch allows you to turn off your water from a convenient location with just the push of a button and is great for Classic controls valves located in crawl spaces or basements.

 Does the WaterCop protect against frozen or burst pipes?

-Although the WaterCop system cannot prevent your pipes from freezing, optional temperature sensors can shut off your water in the event the temperature near/on indoor pipes equipped with these sensors drops below a preset temperature (approximately 34°F +/- 2°F). *this previously read 38°, which is incorrect.
+Although the WaterCop system cannot prevent your pipes from freezing, optional temperature sensors can shut off your water in the event the temperature near/on indoor pipes equipped with these sensors drops below a preset temperature.
+WaterCop Classic wireless low temperature sensors clip on the pipe and are preset to trip at approximately 34˚ F. WaterCop Pro wireless sensors all have ambient temperature sensing built in to detect low air temperature in the area.
+The trip point is approximately 45˚ F.

 Can the WaterCop system be installed outdoors?

-The WaterCop Classic, Pro and Z-Wave all have an outdoor option for properties without access to an interior main water supply.
+The WaterCop Classic and Pro both have an outdoor option for properties without access to an interior main water supply.
 Those part numbers contain a ‘W’ for weatherproof (ex.
 WPK50W).

 How can we help you?